StevenWInfo/haskell-soda/README.md

 You'll hopefully use this library somewhat like an Embedded Domain Specific Language (EDSL).
 I'm not entirely sure what qualifies as an EDSL, though, and it's mostly based on SODA/SoQL anyways.

 These bindings are nowhere near to complete yet, so you can't actually make any calls with it yet.
 It will also probably be quite a while until it is ready for use in any sort of production environment.
-That could be sped up, though, if some generous Haskell programmers are willing to help out.
+That could be sped up with some help, though!

+The bindings are currently designed for the 2.1 version of the SODA.

-This is my first large Haskell project, so any suggestions or pull requests are more than welcome.
+I'm still pretty new to creating larger projects with Haskell, so any suggestions or pull requests are more than welcome.

 ##Documentation